syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/pdf-export/exporting-treegrid-in-server.md

 The Tree Grid has support to customize the column header styles such as changing text orientation, the font color, and so on in the exported PDF file.
 To achieve this requirement, define the `BeginCellLayout` event of the `PdfExportProperties` with an event handler to perform the required action.

-The `PdfHeaderQueryCellInfoEvent` will be triggered when creating a column header for the pdf document to be exported.
+The `PdfHeaderCellRendering` will be triggered when creating a column header for the pdf document to be exported.
 Collect the column header details in this event and handle the custom in the BeginCellLayout event handler.

 In the following demo, the `DrawString` method from the `Graphics` is used to rotate the header text of the column header inside the `BeginCellLayout` event handler.